Algernon Borthwick, 1st Baron Glenesk: Career

 Borthwick's political career increased the influence on the Morning Post and the newspaper soon became "one of the great organs of opinion on the Conservative side."
-From 1880 onwards, Borthwick handed over editorship of the newspaper to a series of editors: William Hardman, A.K.
-Moore, William Algernon Locker, James Nicol Dunn, and Fabian Ware.
-Under these editors, the literary standard of the newspaper was retained and a series of improvement were made.
-Borthwick's son, The Hon.
-Oliver Borthwick (1873–1905), held a managing role in the Morning Post until his own death, predeceasing his father, in 1905 aged just thirty two.
-When Algernon Borthwick himself died in 1908, proprietorship of the Morning Post passed his only surviving child, the Hon.
-Lilias Margaret Frances Borthwick (1871–1965), who in 1893 had married Seymour Bathurst, 7th Earl Bathurst.
+From 1880 onwards, Borthwick handed over editorship of the newspaper to a series of editors: William Hardman, A. K. Moore, William Algernon Locker, James Nicol Dunn, and Fabian Ware.
+Under these editors, the literary standard of the newspaper was retained and a series of improvements were made.
+Borthwick's son, Oliver Borthwick (1873–1905), held a managing role in the Morning Post until his own death, predeceasing his father, in 1905 aged 32.
+When Algernon Borthwick himself died in 1908, proprietorship of the Morning Post passed his only surviving child, Lilias Margaret Frances Borthwick (1871–1965), who in 1893 had married Seymour Bathurst, 7th Earl Bathurst.